getsentry/sentry-docs/src/wizard/dotnet/google-cloud-functions.md

 ## Verify

-To verify your set up, you can capture a message with the SDK:
+To verify your setup, you can capture a message with the SDK:

 ```csharp
 public Task HandleAsync(HttpContext context)